Prudential standards and guidance

-When APRA proposes new prudential standards, releases new prudential practice guides, or makes significant changes to existing standards and guides, there is a period of formal, public consultation with industry and other stakeholders on the proposals.
+When APRA develops new standards and PPGs, or proposes changes to existing requirements and guidance, it conducts a formal, public consultation with regulated entities and other industry stakeholders on the proposals.
 Feedback from stakeholders as part of these consultations is then used by APRA to finalise its policy proposals.